Save mysql data in a separate directory

 That's not good!!!

-You need to change the MySQL data directory specification in the startup script.
+You need to change the specification of the MySQL data directory within the startup script.

 # vi /etc/init.d/mysqld get_mysql_option mysqld datadir "/var/lib/mysql" ↓ get_mysql_option mysqld datadir "/path/to/datadir"

-Restart the computer and check that there are no problems.
+Restart the application and confirm that there are no problems.

-Then check if the data storage location has been changed.
+Finally, check if the data save location has been changed.

 mysql> show variables like 'datadir'; +-------------------+-------------------+ | Variable_name | Value | +-------------------+-------------------+ | datadir | /path/to/datadir/ | +-------------------+-------------------+ 1 row in set (0.01 sec)

-It looks like the data storage location has been changed successfully!
+It looks like the data save location has been successfully changed!

 0